Best LED Lanterns

 Besides providing you with the standard modes of high, medium, and low, there is also an SOS flashing mode.
 In an emergency situation, this will signal your location.
 In addition, it has a built-in recessed hook that allows it to be hung as a downlight.

 If you really needed to, you could run this lantern on low for up to 30 days.
 Of course, the higher the setting the lower the battery life will be.
 High could get you up to 22 hours, while medium up to 106 hours.
+Also included is 3 LED light bulbs that will never burn out.
+This lantern is powered by 3 D-Alkaline batteries, which are not included.

 Much like the previous lantern, there are not specific design integrations that account for compactness.
 But, its natural size of just over a pound and five inches all around, it would still qualify under the word “compact”.